aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2016/aspose-tasks-for-net-9-1-0-release-notes/_index.md

 reading.
 Mono platform has been supported for Aspose.Tasks(it is in

 We have implemented Task.DurationText field for mpp writing and reading.
-Mono platform has been supported for Aspose.Tasks(it is in
+Mono platform has been supported for Aspose.Tasks(it is in DLLs only).
+About three bugs have been fixed.

-dlls only

-).
-About three
-bugs have been fixed.
 Please see the list of changes below.

 ).
 About three